jesgarm/CollectiveBehaviourTool/README.md

 # Installation

-The libraries needed to run the script are as follows:
+The minimum required version of the libraries needed to run the script are as follows:

 Numpy 1.16.4
 Scikit-learn 0.20.3